 Find out about rock climbing’s unique physical and mental challenge, how to get started and the life skills it provides.

 Rock climbing was originally used by experienced climbers to practise skills needed for scaling difficult sections of a mountain.
-By the 1980s it had evolved into a globally popular leisure pursuit in its own right, practised indoors and out with many variations such as:
+These days it takes the following forms:

 - bouldering: ropeless climbing at low heights, often above safety mats

 - sport climbing: climbing up rock faces dotted with bolts for climbers to clip into